Custody transfer

-Custody Transfer in the oil and gas industry refers to the transactions involving transporting physical substance from one operator to another.
+Custody transfer in the oil and gas industry refers to the transactions involving the handover of a physical substance from one operator to another.
 This includes the transferring of raw and refined petroleum between tanks and railway tank cars; onto ships, and other transactions.
 Custody transfer in fluid measurement is defined as a metering point (location) where the fluid is being measured for sale from one party to another.
 During custody transfer, accuracy is of great importance to both the company delivering the material and the eventual recipient, when transferring a material.

 The term "fiscal metering" is often interchanged with custody transfer, and refers to metering that is a point of a commercial transaction such as when a change in ownership takes place.
 Custody transfer takes place any time fluids are passed from the possession of one party to another.
 The use of the phrase "fiscal metering" does not necessary imply any single expectation of the quality of the instrumentation to be installed.
 "Fiscal" refers to the meter's service, not its quality.
 "Fiscal" usually means ‘concerned with government finance’.